patchandpray/ansible-callback-plugin/README.md

 ## Configuration parameters

+It is possible to expose configuration parameters to the callback plugin as extra\_vars or from playbook variables.

 - API Endpoint url
 - username
 - password
 - validate certs

-possibly via configuration file:

 [inputs]
-callback\_url = the api endpoint callback url username = the username for api authentication password = the password for api authentication validate\_certs = whether to validate api endpoint SSL certificates
+callback\_url = the api endpoint callback url username = the username for api authentication password = the password for api authentication

-Can also be extracted from playbook variables

 ## Output configuration